 Similarly, a unique fully qualified domain name (FQDN) is created for the State Configuration (agentsvc) and for the Hybrid Runbook Worker job runtime (jrds).
 Each of them are assigned a separate IP from your VNet and the Connection status shows as approved.

 If the service consumer has Azure RBAC permissions on the Automation resource, they can choose the automatic approval method.
 In this case, when the request reaches the Automation provider resource, no action is required from the service provider and the connection is automatically approved.

 You can configure an Automation account to deny all public configurations and allow only connections through private endpoints to further enhance the network security.
 If you want to restrict access to the Automation account from only within the VNet and not allow access from public internet, you can set

 publicNetworkAccess property to

-When Deny public network access setting is set to
+When the Public Network Access setting is set to

-true, only connections via private endpoints are allowed and all connections via public endpoints are denied with an unauthorized error message and HTTP status of 401.
+$false, only connections via private endpoints are allowed and all connections via public endpoints are denied with an unauthorized error message and HTTP status of 401.